MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-service-principals.md

 ### Update a certificate credential

-Now that you created a service principal, this section will show you how to:
+Now that you registered the application, this section will show you how to:

 1. Create a new self-signed X509 certificate for testing.
 2. Update the service principal's credentials, by updating its **Thumbprint** property to match the new certificate.